maurijlozano/Fasta2modellerPIR/README.md

 # Fasta2modellerPIR
-Script to convert 2 sequences fasta alignment to modeller PIR
+Script to convert an alignment of only 2 sequences from fasta to modeller PIR format.

 For usage run:
 ```